hwdsl2/setup-ipsec-vpn/README.md

 - Debian 7 (Wheezy) - Not recommended.
 Requires <a href="https://gist.github.com/hwdsl2/5a769b2c4436cdf02a90" target="_blank">this workaround</a> to work.
 - CentOS / Red Hat Enterprise Linux (RHEL) 6 or 7

-OpenVZ VPS users should instead use <a href="https://github.com/Nyr/openvpn-install" target="_blank">Nyr's OpenVPN script</a>.
+OpenVZ VPS users should instead try <a href="https://github.com/Nyr/openvpn-install" target="_blank">Nyr's OpenVPN script</a>.

 ##### <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#gettingavps" target="_blank">&raquo; I want to run my own VPN but don't have a server for that</a>